wp-plugins/simple-contact-form/readme.txt

 You can deactivate the ReadyGraph features by navigating to the upper-right corner of the “ReadyGraph App” page, clicking the drop-down menu with your email address, and disconnecting your ReadyGraph account.

+**How do I reinstall ReadyGraph after I had deleted?**

+1. Get the latest plugin update/reinstall the plugin.
+2. Deactivate the plugin
+3. Activate the plugin

 **Can I delay the sign-up pop-up?**

 Yes, you can delay the pop-up for up to 20 minutes; however, the most effective delay is only a few seconds.
 That ensures that users are engaged, before showing the pop-up to them.